greyatom-school/the-minerva-project/FEWD/sprint_4/1. End to end development workflow/Assessment Quiz.md

 a.
 Design phase

 b.
-Feasibility study phase [Correct answer]
+Feasibility study phase

 c.
 Coding phase

 3. Who is the stakeholder responsible for creating mockups to be created into full-fledged product?

 a.
-UX/UI designer [Correct answer]
+UX/UI designer

 b.
 Customer

 c.
 Developer

-4. In waterfall model, output of one phase is input to the next phase â€“ True or False?
+4. In waterfall model, output of one phase is input to the next phase – True or False?

 a.
-True [Correct answer]
+True

 b.
 False